hynhuynh/RFM-ANALYSIS/README.md

 ---

 #### Prevent Churn
-**Profile:**
-+ Customers in this segment used to purchase more actively but have recently slowed down.
-+ They still show meaningful spending behavior, but the longer gap between purchases suggests their engagement may be fading.

-**Marketing Strategy:**

 **Objective:** Re-engage and prevent customers from slipping into full inactivity.
 - Use personalized push notifications or emails to bring them back
 - Offer personalized comeback vouchers.